MicroEJ/docs/KernelDeveloperGuide/kfEnabledLibraries.rst

 A library requires specific code for enabling Multi-Sandbox in the following cases:

-- it implements and internal global state: lazy initialization of a singleton, registry of callbacks, internal cache, ...,
+- it implements an internal global state: lazy initialization of a singleton, registry of callbacks, internal cache, ...,
 - it provides access to native resources that must be controlled using a Security Manager.

 Otherwise the library is called a stateless library.